7 Questions to Ask Before Hiring a Sheet Metal Fabricator

 2. What Equipment Do They Use?

-4. What is Their Average Employee Tenure?
+4. What Is Their Average Employee Tenure?

 As such, it’s important to ask how the company hires its talent.
 Ask for a brief explanation of the company’s hiring policies.
 This should give you a picture of the company’s labor situation and whether they’re a good fit for the project.